MSDS Tuition, Scholarship and Financial Aid

 Private Education Loans

-We encourage you to research and apply for other private loans that suit your lending and educational needs.
+We encourage you to research and apply for private loans that suit your lending and educational needs.
 You are welcome to borrow from any lender of your choice, without penalty.
 Private loan options will vary from lender to lender in regard to eligibility requirements, interest rates, terms and repayment options.
 BU suggests using Credible.com to compare credit-based loan information and terms and determine the best fit for your particular circumstances.
 Credible is a free online loan selection tool that allows you to filter your search to sort on key factors most important to you.
 With your approval, Credible will pull a soft credit inquiry, which will not affect your credit score but will enable you to compare interest rates you qualify for at multiple lenders.

 International Student Loans